DenisIzmaylov/redux-catch-promise/README.md

 const store = createStoreWithMiddleware(reducer);
 ```

-### Server-Side Rendering
+## React Server-Side Rendering

-It's a short demo with `koa` and [koa-router](https://github.com/alexmingoia/koa-router) to implement server-side rendering of your application with async state:
+It's a short demo with `koa` to implement server-side rendering of your component with async-loaded state:

 `server.js`
 ```javascript